 STEP 2A

 Once one or more National Champions has been identified and committed to launching the Code in their country, they work together on establishing the key components of the national program.
 These include a National Coalition to govern the program, a Coordinator to run it, and an Aggregator to track and report progress in the country.
-Foundational tasks involve agreeing on the Code’s national framework and action plan and declaring public declaration of intent to launch the Code.
+Foundational tasks involve agreeing on the Code’s national framework and action plan and declaring a public declaration of intent to launch the Code.

 Three national roles need to be assigned: